 Mark’s efforts to make the world a better place were felt in many ways outside of his medical centers endeavors.
 He strove to improve education and promote the arts in Allentown by serving on the Allentown Health Bureau’s Strategic Planning Committee, on the Lehigh Valley Business Education Partnership, on the Mayfair Festival of the Arts, and on the Institute for Healthy Communities.
 He also served on the Allentown School District’s Community Council, co-chairing the Empowerment Team and the high school Reform Committee.
 Mark was a citizen of the world who fully understood how important it is to smile and enjoy each moment.
 He had a remarkable ability to see the big pictures and yet understand the hopes and needs of all of the folks who work on only one small part of any canvas, and to listen to each and to be their spokesperson.
 He was a caring physician, gifted teacher, who, as in everything that he did, was giving his all in a tennis match when he passed away April 24, 2004, at age 52.

-In general one award per year of up to $3000 will be made.
+In general, one award per year of up to $3,000 will be made.
 Applications are sought in the spring of the year and the awardee is announced in April.
-It is expected that the program activity will occur within six months of receipt of the award and that the awardee will make his / her presentation at the Penn State Hershey Medical Center within six months of completion of the funded program.
+It is expected that the program activity will occur within six months of receipt of the award and that the awardee will make their presentation at Penn State Health Milton S. Hershey Medical Center within six months of completion of the funded program.

 The committee sets the timing for the request for applications, reviews the applications and selects the awardee(s).
 The committee reserves the right to make no award if no suitable application is received.
 In rare circumstances, the committee may decide to make two awards in the same year if funds are available.

 - This award is used to support primarily junior faculty, fellows, medical students, residents or graduate students located at Penn State Health Milton S. Hershey Medical Center.